Skip to main content

 At least 65 UVA students, alumni, and professors served in the Union military during the Civil War, passing what historian Carl Degler has called the “severest test” of wartime Unionism.
 For southerners, in particular, service in the Union military was one of the most direct and powerful statements of enduring loyalty to the United States.
 Widening the scope, however, reveals dozens of other UVA alumni who affirmed their Unionism as civic and political leaders during the Civil War.

-"A Comfort to Her and a Relief to the Bureau"
+• "A Comfort to Her and a Relief to the Bureau": Susan Jackson's Search for Family After the Civil War

 On July 31, 1866, Susan Jackson, a freedwoman living in Virginia’s Albemarle County, stood before William Tidball, Charlottesville’s agent for the Bureau of Refugees, Freedmen and Abandoned Lands.
 The transition out of enslavement had been difficult for Jackson.
 In ill health, penniless, and virtually alone, she relied on an allotment of Bureau rations to keep body and soul together.[1]
 But it was not her physical state that brought her to Charlottesville that day.